awsdocs/aws-codebuild-user-guide/doc_source/project-sharing.md

 }
 ```

- For more information, see [Using Identity\-Based Policies for CodeBuild](auth-and-access-control-iam-identity-based-access-control.md)\.
+ For more information, see [Using identity\-based policies for AWS CodeBuild](auth-and-access-control-iam-identity-based-access-control.md)\.

-## Related Services<a name="project-sharing-related"></a>
+## Related services<a name="project-sharing-related"></a>

 Project sharing integrates with AWS Resource Access Manager \(AWS RAM\), a service that makes it possible for you to share your AWS resources with any AWS account or through AWS Organizations\.
 With AWS RAM, you share resources by creating a *resource share* that specifies the resources and the consumers to share them with\.
 Consumers can be individual AWS accounts, organizational units in AWS Organizations, or an entire organization in AWS Organizations\.

 For more information, see the *[AWS RAM User Guide](https://docs.aws.amazon.com/ram/latest/userguide/)*\.

-## Sharing a Project<a name="project-sharing-share"></a>
+## Sharing a project<a name="project-sharing-share"></a>

-The consumer can use the AWS CLI but not the CodeBuild console to view the project and builds you've shared\.
+The consumer can use the AWS CLI but not the AWS CodeBuild console to view the project and builds you've shared\.
 The consumer cannot edit or run the project\.

 You can add a project to an existing resource share or you can create one in the [AWS RAM console](https://console.aws.amazon.com/ram)\.